 In 2018, I began writing + performing spoken word pieces—based on themes of identity and where I fit in as a biracial bi/pan/queer “half”-Jewish woman in the world.
-Looking to create shareable versions of this work—and hoping to draw from a background in dance to explore movement-based pieces as well.
+Looking to create shareable versions of this work—and drawing on a background in dance to explore movement-based pieces as well.

-For a handful of years, I played a lot of music shows around Los Angeles (and New York City).
+For a handful of years, I played steady music shows around Los Angeles (and New York City).
 While I’ve found I enjoy being in the recording studio the most, I do have a rare music gig coming up on June 10, 2019 at The Bootleg Theatre in L.A.
 Details to come on Instagram.

 Thank you.
 Contact.

 [Photograph by Rebecca Sanabria.]